Dynamical Learning in Deep Asymmetric Recurrent Neural Networks: Supplementary Material

-The local entropy analysis predicts that the models exhibit a RM for $J_D$ or $\lambda$ large enough.
+The local entropy analysis predicts that the models exhibit a RM for sufficiently large $J_D$ or $\lambda$.
 We study how the training process affects this landscape by analyzing a finite-size network ($N=1600$, $L=1$) trained on the Entangled-MNIST dataset with the hyperparameters reported in Table~\ref{tab:hyp-landscape}.

 We select a random subset of $P=2000$ training inputs $\{x^\mu\}_{\mu=1}^P$.
 For each $x^\mu$, we compute the corresponding stable state $\hat{s}^{*\mu}$ by iterating the dynamics update rule

 until convergence.